Pulmonary ventilation/perfusion scan

 - Detect abnormal circulation from multiple old blood clots (chronic thromboembolic disease)

-- Test regional (different lung areas) lung function in people with advanced pulmonary disease, such as COPD
+- Test regional (different lung areas) lung function in people with advanced pulmonary disease, such as chronic obstructive pulmonary disease (COPD)

 Normal Results

-The provider should take a ventilation and perfusion scan and then evaluate it with a chest x-ray.
+A radiologist will evaluate your ventilation and perfusion scan in conjunction with a chest x-ray.
 All parts of both lungs should take up the radioisotope evenly.

 What Abnormal Results Mean